kowainik/hit-on/README.md

 After committing your changes locally, you need to push them to the remote repository.
 It's usually a good practice to push only the current branch.

-`git` command for this is a little bit verbose:
+The `git` command for this is a little bit verbose:

 ```shell
 git push -u origin my-login/42-short-desc